British Rail Class 153: Wales & Borders

 Following a timetable change in December 2006, Arriva Trains Wales had lost three of its then-11 Class 153 units, leaving it with eight.
-Two were transferred to East Midlands Trains with the other going to First Great Western.
-In October 2018 all eight passed with the franchise to Transport for Wales (KeolisAmey Wales), who acquired a further five from Great Western Railway in April 2019, five from Abellio Greater Anglia in December 2019, four from East Midlands Railway in January 2020 and another two from EMR in November 2020, which brought the total number up to 24 until a further two units were acquired.
+Two were transferred to East Midlands Trains, with the other going to First Great Western.
+In October 2018, all eight passed with the franchise to Transport for Wales (KeolisAmey Wales), which acquired a further five from Great Western Railway in April 2019, five from Abellio Greater Anglia in December 2019, four from East Midlands Railway in January 2020 and another two from EMR in November 2020, which brought the total number up to 24 until a further two units were acquired.

-As at February 2020, Transport for Wales was the only train operating company to have modified 153s to comply with the requirements of the Persons with Reduced Mobility Technical Specification for Interoperability (PRM-TSI), (Note: In addition to accommodations for persons with reduced mobility, the PRM-TSI also mandates provisions for people with sensory impairments.
+As at February 2020, Transport for Wales was the only train operating company to have modified Class 153s to comply with the requirements of the Persons with Reduced Mobility Technical Specification for Interoperability (PRM-TSI), (Note: In addition to accommodations for persons with reduced mobility, the PRM-TSI also mandates provisions for people with sensory impairments.
 It supplants the existing Rail Vehicle Accessibility Regulations.) which came into effect on 1 January 2020.
-In June 2021, the new state-owned Transport for Wales Rail purchased eight outright for continued use on the Heart of Wales line after plans to replace them with units were cancelled.
+In June 2021, the new state-owned Transport for Wales Rail purchased eight outright for continued use on the Heart of Wales line, after plans to replace them with units were cancelled.
 In July 2022, the refurbishment of the 26 units was completed.

-On 19 February 2025 the first of the Active Travel Class 153/5s entered service with Transport For Wales Rail.

-The last Active Travel 153/5 unit to enter service entered service on 25 September 2025.
+On 19 February 2025, the first of the Active Travel Class 153/5s entered service with Transport For Wales Rail; the last entered service on 25 September 2025.